ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 • Configure your server to use strong encryption ciphers recommended by industry standards.

-• Use tools like the Mozilla SSL Configuration Generator to generate secure configurations tailored to your server.
+• Use tools like the Mozilla SSL Configuration Generator to create secure configurations tailored to your server.

-• Avoid using deprecated ciphers like RC4, DES, and MD5.
+• Avoid deprecated ciphers like RC4, DES, and MD5.

 Example (NGINX):